"Your photos are a moving, artistic documentary of the

 for some years.
 I would love to see more of your work."

-by the beauty and power of the images.
-I thought, 'Bravo for Ritual, finally
+by the beauty and power of the images."

-"I've just looked up from my writing at Ritual and tuned in to the photos on the walls.
-'Case' evokes a whole world of twentieth-century Proustian memory – those photos, that suitcase, just are the unrecoverable time of parents and grandparents.
+"Case evokes a whole world of 20th-century Proustian memory – those photos, that suitcase, just are the unrecoverable time of parents and grandparents.
 (It reminds me also of W.G.
 Sebald's writing, whose meditations on memory, imagination, and re-collection might fit your work.)
-'Pastorale' gave me the immediate sense that I wanted it on my wall: there are centuries of experience slipped into that photo."
+Pastorale gave me the immediate sense that I wanted it on my wall: there are centuries of experience slipped into that photo."

-as an indicator that what you are producing is powerful, real, and immensely
+"What you are producing is powerful, real, and immensely beautiful."

 "The images are simply beautiful and haunting and how anyone cannot see that they are an affirmation of life is beyond me."